 If you are caring for an elderly loved one, either in your own home or in theirs, you need to take bathroom safety seriously.
 Here are 10 practical bathroom safety tips you can use to protect your parents as they age.

 1. Install a bright LED night light in the bathroom.
 Having a light in the bathroom will make it easier for your older loved one to navigate.

 2. Tack down or otherwise secure any throw rugs.
 Throw rugs are great for the bathroom, but they can create a serious slipping hazard if not properly secured.

-3. Install safety bars and handholds throughout the bathroom, including a sturdy frame on the toilet, grab bars in the bathtub and shower enclosure and handles by the door.
+3. Install safety bars and handholds throughout the bathroom, including a sturdy frame on the toilet, grab bars in the bathtub and shower enclosure, and handles by the door.

 4. Consider replacing the traditional bathtub and shower with a walk-in model.
 A walk-in tub with a shower seat is a great solution for seniors with balance problems or memory difficulties.

 5. Use a non-skid bath mat in the bathtub to prevent falls.
-Check the bath mat every time you visit and replace when it starts to wear out.
+Check the bath mat every time you visit and replace it when it starts to wear out.

 6. Clearly mark the hot and cold faucets with large color-coded stickers.
 Seniors with memory problems often confuse the hot and cold faucets and suffer burns as a result.